Best Credit Cards to Build Credit

 A cashback and reward credit card is a type of credit card that offers cashback or rewards points for making purchases with the card.

-Cashback credit cards typically offer a percentage of the amount spent on purchases back to the cardholder in the form of cash rewards.
-For example, a card may offer 1% cash back on all purchases, meaning that for every £100 spent, the cardholder will receive £1 in cashback rewards.
+Cashback credit cards typically offer a percentage of the amount spent on purchases back to the cardholder in the form of cash.
+For example, a card may offer 1% cash back on all purchases, meaning that for every £100 spent, the cardholder will receive £1 in cash.

 On the other hand, reward credit cards offer points or miles for purchases made with the card.
 These points can then be redeemed for rewards such as travel, merchandise, gift cards, or statement credits.